 Mortgage loans and their related mortgages may be transferred by assignment.
-With respect to a mortgage over real property, as well as the giving of notice, certain other formalities need to be complied with in order to effect a legal assignment, for example, registration of the transfer at HM Land Registry.
-Most residential mortgage backed securitisation transactions are structured as an equitable assignment of mortgage loans and their related mortgages to avoid the burdensome task of giving notice to the mortgagors and registering the transfer.
-However, until notice is given and the formalities satisfied, the rights of an assignee of a mortgage may be adversely affected by dealings in the underlying property or the mortgage as described in question 4.4 below.
+With respect to a mortgage over real property, as well as the giving of notice, certain other formalities need to be complied with in order to effect a legal assignment, for example registration of the transfer at H.M.
+Land Registry as required by the Land Registration Act 2002.
+Most residential mortgage securitisations are structured as an equitable assignment of mortgage loans and their related mortgages to avoid the burdensome task of giving notice to the mortgagors and registering the transfer.
+However, until notice is given and the formalities satisfied, the rights of an assignee of a mortgage may be adversely affected by dealings in the underlying property or the mortgage, as described in question 4.4 below.

-See questions 8.3 and 8.4 in relation to specific regulatory requirements in relation to consumer loans.
+See questions 8.1 - 8.4 in relation to specific regulatory requirements in relation to consumer loans.